Norm Thurston

 Personal Freedom and Business

-• While we have made a lot of progress over the past ten years, there is still work to do to eliminate unnecessary regulations and burdens on Utah’s businesses.
+• While we have made a lot of progress over the past decade, there is still work to do to eliminate unnecessary regulations and burdens on Utah’s businesses.

 Poverty Reform